jrladd/CIS241/assignments/documentation.md

 Write a paragraph explaining the wrangling steps you will need to take in order to ensure that this data is **in tidy form and ready for analysis**.

 This may include: selecting a subset of the data, creating new columns, renaming existing columns, sorting data, grouping and summarizing, or even splitting columns and pivoting the table.
 Be sure to ask me if you have questions about what wrangling steps should be taken!
-You may find it easiest to attempt these wrangling steps yourself, but you do not need to submit the code for this assignment. **Be specific about exactly what columns, rows, and values you should change and why.**
+You may find it easiest to attempt these wrangling steps yourself, but *you do not need to submit the code for this assignment*. **Be specific about exactly what columns, rows, and values you should change and why.**

----

-**Requirements**:
+## Requirements

 - Turn in your documentation (as a PDF) via Sakai
 - Format the documentation according to the template above
-- Also turn in the original data file that you found online (ideally a CSV)
+- Also turn in *all 3* original data files that you found online (ideally in CSV format)